wgetJane/ttt-weapon-rework/README.md

 this mechanic can be disabled by setting the cvar `ttt_prioritytargets` from 2 to 0

+**fixed dying shot**:\
+the experimental [dying shot](https://www.troubleinterroristtown.com/config/settings/#other-gameplay-settings) mechanic that's disabled by default is reworked

+to trigger a dying shot, the following conditions must be met on a player's death:\
+\- the killer must be a player\
+\- the killer must not be behind the victim\
+\- the killer's weapon must be a hitscan weapon\
+\- the victim must be sighting their weapon\
+\- the victim's weapon can be normally fired (has ammo, etc)

+also, the shot is no longer very inaccurate

+the dying shot mechanic is still disabled by default\
+you can enable it by setting the cvar `ttt_dyingshot_enabled` to 1

 ## new weapons

 these new weapons replace the vanilla weapons, so they'll get spawned in their place